-You don’t get the new relationship phase, yet you take it in stride.
+1. You don’t get the benefits of the new relationship phase, yet you’re OK with that

-You are never going to be put first.
+2. You are never going to be put first

 Because your partner’s children will always come first, no matter what.
 The best you can ask for is second.
 This can be a frustrating thing to deal with and always requires a lot of integrity and maturity.

-And you pretty much have no idea what you’re doing.
+4. And you pretty much have no idea what you’re doing

-You have to learn tricky manoeuvres in minimal time (ones that parents have had years to master).
+5. You have to learn tricky manoeuvres in minimal time (ones that parents have had years to master)

 Like how to perfect the ultimate blanket tent.
 Or how to pull off a spinny airplane (without making the child too dizzy).
 Or how to spread the exact right amount of Nutella on bread so a fussy toddler will actually eat it.

-You learn to adult, even if you don’t want to.
+6. You learn to adult – even if you don’t want to

 Because being hungover and exhausted after a night out and waking up in the morning to a house full of energetic children is hard, even when they’re yours.

-You deal with all sorts of unpleasant emotions.
+7. You deal with all sorts of unpleasant emotions

 Like frustration when a child doesn’t listen to you.
 Or anger when he says, “You’re not my real dad.”
 Or guilt when you discipline him and he ends up in tears.